pdfcpu/pdfcpu/content/paper.md

 # Papersizes

+Paper sizes define the page formats used by rendering and layout commands.

 Commands like [Booklet](/generate/booklet), [Grid](/generate/grid), [Import](/generate/import), [N-up](/generate/nup) and [Poster](/generate/poster) rely on the output paper size for PDF rendering.
 This is also known as the *page format* and may be specified via the `f` parameter of the *command description string* and defaults to **A4**.
 Append P or L to enforce portrait or landscape mode.

 Print the list of supported paper sizes: